itzfallenkunz-ctrl/gf/README.md

 ```

 ## 🤖 Use of AI Tools

-> **Fill this section in honestly before submitting.** CS50's academic honesty policy permits AI assistance on the final project, but requires that you disclose it and that "the essence of the work must still be your own."

 During development, I used Gemini, Claude, and Ezgif to:

 Gemini: Generate assets, including product photos via Google Whisk and animation videos via Google Flow.